henakauser/sudoku/README.md

 I decided to attempt solving the problem using the BackTracking algorithm as it seemed like a very simple approach.

-My work in past had primarily been on SQL databases and I am not well versed with any of the languages listed in the Sudoku coding challenge.
-I learnt that Python was perhaps my best bet because while it is relatively easy to get up speed with, it offers all the benefits of very good data structures.
+My work in the past has primarily been on SQL databases and I am not well versed with any of the languages listed in the Sudoku coding challenge.
+I chose Python because it is easy to learn and it has good data structures.

 After attempting to solve the puzzle using the BackTracking algorithm, I realized that while it was a simple approach, it was not a very efficient one.